edsu/bagweb/README.md

-Active projects need active websites, and this often means a CMS of some kind (wordpress, mediawiki, drupal, etc).
-But projects end, and does the write activity on a website.
+Active projects need active websites, and this often means a CMS of some kind (WordPress, MediaWiki, Drupal).
+But projects end, and so does the write activity on a website.

 To keep a record of the project you can be stuck keeping the CMS software up